Homosexuality in Star Trek

 TNG: The Outcast It seems that after the idea of "Blood and Fire" had been ditched there was an internal decision to comment on the discrimination of homosexuality at least in an allegoric fashion - and if only to appease fans who have been waiting in vain for genuine homosexuality in a Star Trek episode.
 In TNG: "The Outcast" Commander Riker falls in love with Soren, a member of the androgynous J'naii species.
 In this genderless society Soren feels like a woman, something that is not only scorned but downright illegal on the J'naii homeworld.
 Even worse, anyone infringing the law is subjected to a psychotectic therapy, a form of "re-education".

-Although it does not tackle the very same matter, "The Outcast" is Star Trek's probably strongest testimony against sexual discrimination.
+Although it does not tackle the very same matter, "The Outcast" is Star Trek's probably strongest testimony against sexual discrimination of any kind.
 Actually, the J'naii do have sex in some fashion but it does not seem to involve two partners in physical contact.
 However, the ironic twist that in an alien society any form of sexuality between two individuals is regarded as obscene, including the ones that are officially endorsed in all traditional societies of our own planet, makes it even more powerful.
 So while the mission to portray a gay relationship in the 24th century for the sake of statistical fairness has not been achieved, the episode is an important step in proving that Star Trek's Federation keeps the promise of a future without sexual discrimination (even though the Prime Directive puts a limit to helping aliens outside the Federation to accomplish the same).

 Yet, all testimonies put forth in favor of sexual relationships (as opposed to the J'naii doctrine of androgyny) are made from either an impartial or from a heterosexual perspective and avoid to annotate that the Federation would endorse same-sex and possible other forms of relationships likewise.
 A mention of homosexuality may have been considered to be a too obvious broad hint to the purpose of the episode.
 Still, I believe it would have suited the episode on an in-universe as well as on a real-world level.

 It has been criticized that all members of the J'naii were played by women and that particularly Soren should have been a man, as Jonathan Frakes once said.
-This would have bolstered the LGBT movement more than the encrypted fictional message of the episode.
+This would have bolstered the gay rights movement more than the encrypted fictional message of the episode.
 On the other hand, I think it would have been just too odd to have a man play a woman who should be genderless but falls in love with Riker, who in this case would have appeared as bisexual.

 Lt.
 Hawk in "First Contact" When "First Contact" was being produced in 1996, musings about the purportedly gay bridge officer Lt.
 Hawk set off a self-sustaining process, with new rumors cropping up every few days, even in mainstream print media.
 But Hawk ended up as a Star Trek default character who, as Rick Berman himself stated, is not supposed to be gay.
 Lt.
 Hawk was established as gay in the novel Section 31: Rogue though.